students on the Quad

 Many people maintain a public presence online, whether publicly and/or professionally.
 Given the risk of online harassment, we recommend you take precautions and be attentive about posting personally identifiable information.
 CLICK HERE to learn about precautions you can consider taking to decrease the chances of online harassment.

-A Club Sport is defined as any Occidental College athletic organization recognized by SLICE and the Athletics Department that participates in an intercollegiate competition.
-Sports that have existing intercollegiate teams will not be represented as a Club Sport.
+An ASOC Club Sport is defined as any Occidental College athletic organization recognized by ASOC, SLICE, and the Athletics Department that participates in an intercollegiate competition.
+Sports that have existing intercollegiate teams will not be represented as an ASOC Club Sport.

-Club Sport members are responsible for writing their own constitutions, recruiting new members, establishing dues, publicizing activities, and successfully implementing all other aspects involved in the function of their Club Sport.
-Club Sport members work closely with SLICE to ensure compliance with College and sport association policies, and Associated Students of Occidental College (ASOC)’s guidelines.
+ASOC Club Sport teams are responsible for writing their own constitutions, recruiting new members, establishing dues, publicizing activities, and successfully implementing all other aspects involved in the function of their Club Sport.
+Club Sport members work closely with SLICE to ensure compliance with College and sport association policies, and ASOC’s guidelines.

-Club Sports provide a competitive outlet for students in a setting that is less formal.
-Club Sports focuses on peer leadership and student development through active participation in the operational running of a club, in addition to providing athletic opportunities for students.
+ASOC Club Sports provide a competitive outlet for students in a setting that is less formal.
+ASOC Club Sports focus on peer leadership and student development through active participation in the operational running of a club, in addition to providing athletic opportunities for students.

 REQUIREMENTS

-Any organization recognized by ASOC can apply for Club Sport designation if they meet all requirements of a Club Sport.
-An organization must meet all Club Sport requirements annually in order to keep Club Sport designation.
+Any organization recognized by ASOC and SLICE can apply for ASOC Club Sport designation, if they meet all requirements of an ASOC Club Sport.
+An organization must meet all ASOC Club Sport requirements annually in order to keep their ASOC Club Sport designation.

 INTEREST

-Twelve (12) students’ minimum must meet the Club Sports eligibility requirements and be active participants on a club’s roster.
+Twelve (12) students’ minimum must meet the ASOC Club Sports eligibility requirements and be active participants on a team's roster.
 In order to be considered active, participants must attend at least Three-fourths (¾) of competitions and practices.

 SUSTAINABILITY

-Organizations must prove to be sustainable by successfully completing five (5) academic years consecutively as a Recreational club before applying for Club Sport designation.
+Organizations must prove to be sustainable by successfully completing five (5) academic years consecutively as a Recreational Club before applying for ASOC Club Sport designation.

 SAFETY